cmaloney/orly/base/README.md

 ## Base

 Contains implementations of all of the core C++ classes.
-This gets Stig out of POSIX Land and makes these standard things easier to use.
+This gets Orly out of POSIX Land and makes these standard things easier to use.

 This directory also contains a number of miscellaneous utilities.
 For instance, cmd.[hc] is a command line parser.
 See the .h files for more information.